ihreapotheken/IA-SDK-iOS/README.md

 # Example
-This is full code for example app that has **Search** feature on one tab and **Cart** feature on another.
+This is full code for example app that has **Product Search** feature on one tab and **Cart** feature on another.
 These two features will internally communicate, e.g. when you add some product from search or any other screen, it will be added to cart.

 ```swift
 import SwiftUI